umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 This is the first section of what will be a very long file; the rest will similarly describe each connected (or potentially connected) `[peer]`.

-(By the way, I'm fully aware that the following method for putting text in a file is...inelegant, to put it mildly.
-However, I'm writing this post as a prelude to a fully-scripted system, and this is easy to paste in; once inside a very large script, this format is the most-readable I've been able to come up with.
-Ironically, the consistent repetition and lack of preamble means it's easy to just ignore the bits of each line that aren't the script contents.)
+_(By the way, I'm fully aware that the following method for putting text in a file is...inelegant, to put it mildly.
+However, I'm writing this post as a prelude to a fully-scripted system, and I want to be able to just copy-paste from this post; and, once inside a very large script, this format is the most-readable method for dumping a lot of text into config files I've been able to come up with.
+Ironically, the consistent repetition and lack of preamble means it's easy to just ignore the bits of each line that aren't the script contents._

+_Tell me it's not awesomely easy to read.
+Oh, wait.
+There's no comment section.
+You can't.)_

 ```sh
 echo "[Interface]"                             >> /etc/wireguard/wg0.conf